Dhruvaraju/docker-alpha/README.md

 docker run -p 8000:80 --name eg-app -v feedback:/app/feedback -v "D:\devworks\docker\docker-alpha\":/app node-image
 ```

+While using folder names if the folder name has any spaces place it in between double quotes.

 > If you don't always want to copy and use the full path, you can use these shortcuts:

 macOS / Linux: -v $(pwd):/app